planelles20/self-propelled-satellites/README.md

 The pulse is calculated by the "brain" of the satellite consisting of a neural network consisting of two hidden layers of 5 and 3 neurons, the input data are the satellite speed, the position of the satellite and the position of the Sun, as output the impulse.

 #### Genetic algorithm

 The genetic algorithm changes weight and bias of neural networks by mutation, reproduction and crossing of the neurons, between the top 5 of the satellites.
 This way, the maximum fitness value is obtained progressively.

 Note: The first 5 satellites are not affected by the genetic algorithm.
+The algorithm randomly chooses two satellites for reproduction and another for crossing, among the first five (they can not be the same).

 #### Fitness